 MAKING MARKING MATTER

-- Teachers mark and give feedback in red pen; students mark and respond to feedback in green pen.
+- Teachers mark and give feedback in red pen; pupils mark and respond to feedback in green pen.

-- It is an expectation that student work should be checked at least every 3 weeks
+- It is an expectation that pupil work should be checked at least every 3 weeks

 - Presentation of work is structured and neat i.e. date, underlined title, clearly set out.
 Pen used for written work, pencil for diagrams etc (LLOB 7)

-- Teachers must check that work is well presented and strongly encourage students to have pride in their work
+- Teachers must check that work is well presented and strongly encourage pupils to have pride in their work

-- Homework is set regularly, recorded in the Student Planner and CLEARLY IDENTIFIED in books/files by the code HWK and dated
+- Homework is set regularly, recorded in the Pupil Planner and CLEARLY IDENTIFIED in books/files by the code HWK and dated

-- Teachers’ feedback to students must be content and/or skill specific and USEFUL
+- Teachers’ feedback to pupils must be content and/or skill-specific and USEFUL

 - Key pieces of work to be marked thoroughly against destination grades and assessment criteria which should inform www.ebi feedback